 When I was a kid, the first camera I ever had was given to me by my parents.
-It was a Minolta 35mm that took me years to understand.
+It was a Minolta that took me years to understand.
 Learning to shoot on film gave me an innate sense of responsibility to the images I was making.
 Every snap costs about 50 cents, and every time you finish a roll, it has to be sent away for a week to a processing lab.
-It's easy to lose sleep at night wondering if those photographs will come out the way you want.
-This experience trained me to shoot when it feels right, and to refrain when it doesn't.
-Each shot, whether it is a photograph or a scene in a film, has to mean something.
+I remember losing sleep at night in the 5th grade because I was worried about how my prints would turn out.
+This trained me to shoot when it feels right, and to refrain when it doesn't.
+Every shot, whether it is a photograph or a scene in a film, has to mean something.

 I have been lucky and so grateful that my work allows me to travel and meet people I otherwise may have never crossed paths with.
 Wedding couples, especially, have proven to be some of the most interesting and kind people I've met.
-I find it so humbling that people open up their lives to me on their most precious day.
 Every couple has a different energy and spirit, but my goal is always to document their day with honesty and joy.

 I love animals, being in the sun, sleeping in, reading Joan Didion, sipping iced matcha, and going to the movies.